groussea/sand6py/README.md

 scenario	collapselhedoor	`taudoor`: 0.13	`veldoor`: 0.7	`ts`: 0.20	`frac_h`: 0.8	`column_length`: 0.234	`wsw`: 0.01	`mud`: 0.23

 - `taudoor` is the decay time and `veldoor` is the door velocity a $`t \rightarrow \infty`$ such that the door velocity as a function of time is $`U_d (t)=\text{veldoor}(1-\exp(-t/\text{taudoor}))`$
-- `frac_h` is the height occupied by meterials over the box height
+- `frac_h` is the initial height occupied by the material over the box height
 - `mud` is the door friction
 - `wsw` are the side wall width